 You can view the installed versions of dotCover on the Server Administration | Tools page.
 The bundled version is set as default, you can install other versions and change the default settings.

 TeamCity allows collecting coverage for .NET Core projects on Linux and macOS by supporting cross-platform JetBrains dotCover, version 2019.2.3+.
+Thi

 dotCover 2019.2.3 for Windows is bundled with TeamCity.
-If you need to collect code coverage under non-Windows platforms, install the cross-platform dotCover tool on a build engine and enable the dotCover coverage in the .NET CLI build step.
+If you need to collect code coverage under non-Windows platforms, install the cross-platform dotCover tool on a build engine and enable the dotCover coverage in the .NET build step.
 If you want to use cross-platform dotCover under Windows as well, make sure the agents have .NET Framework SDK 4.6.1+ installed.

-Starting from this version, you can also run dotCover code coverage analysis inside a Docker container, with the Docker Wrapper extension.
+You can also run dotCover code coverage analysis inside a Docker container, with the Docker Wrapper extension.